Mark Ellis, Ph.D.

 Biography:

-Dr. Mark Ellis is a distinguished educator and scholar with over 25 years of experience in higher education.
-He has taught thousands of M.B.A., Ph.D. and J.D. students across the United States and internationally, including seven years instructing M.B.A. students from Saudi Arabia at a prominent State university.
+Dr. Mark Ellis is an educator and scholar with more than twenty-five years of experience in higher education.
+He has taught thousands of M.B.A.
+Ph.D. and J.D. students across the United States and internationally.
+His teaching includes seven years instructing MBA students from Saudi Arabia at a prominent state university.
+His work reflects a sustained commitment to rigorous instruction and student development.

-Additionally, he has served as faculty in a Juris Doctor program at a prominent law school, recognized by the American Bar Association and featured in Princeton Review for its academic excellence.
-After graduating law school himself, Dr. Ellis passed one of the most difficult State Bar Exams in the nation on his very first attempt and coaches other recent law school graduates to prepare for the Bar Exam.
+He has also served as faculty in a Juris Doctor program at a prominent law school recognized by the American Bar Association and featured in the Princeton Review for academic excellence.
+After graduating from law school himself he passed one of the most demanding state bar examinations in the nation on his first attempt.
+He also coaches recent law school graduates as they prepare for the bar exam.
+This mentoring role extends his impact beyond the classroom.

-Actively involved in global relief efforts, he upholds and promotes Judeo-Christian principles in his work.
-He and his one and only wife have been married since 1989.
-They have three adult children, who are university graduates, working professionals, and collegiate athletes.
+He is actively involved in global relief efforts.
+He and his wife have been married since 1989.
+They have three adult children who are university graduates, working professionals, collegiate athletes and a licensed attorney at a distinguished law firm in Northern California.

 Education: